chainer/chainercv/docs/source/tutorial/detection.rst

 =========================

 This tutorial will walk you through the implementations and tools for Object Detection provided by ChainerCV.
+We asume that readers have a basic understanding of Chainer framework and terms used there such as :class:`chainer.Link`.
+For users new to Chainer, please read `Introduction to Chainer <https://docs.chainer.org/en/stable/tutorial/basic.html#write-a-model-as-a-chain>`_ first.

 In ChainerCV, we define the object detection task as a problem of predicting bounding boxes around regions where objects are located from an image and recognizing the category of the objects.
 ChainerCV supports this task by providing following features: